 - Driving in a way inappropriate for conditions.
 For example, changing lanes quickly in the midst of a snow or ice storm could yield a ticket.

 Unless a driver admits to being distracted or driving dangerously it can be difficult to determine who is at fault in a wreck involving multiple cars.
 A simple example with three cars gives a decent illustration of fault in a crash with more than two vehicles.
-If two cars are stopped, one in front of the other, and a third car rear-end the second car, causing the second car to hit the first car, the driver of the third car would be held responsible for causing both of those rear-ending.
+If two cars are stopped, one in front of the other, and a third car rear-ended the second car, causing the second car to hit the first car, the driver of the third car would be held responsible for causing both of those rear-end collisions.
 In any circumstance when the rear-ender feels they are not at fault for the accident, having witnesses can be crucial.

 The Swoop and Squat